Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

         Hello from Docker!
         This message shows that your installation appears to be working correctly
         ```

-## Before You Start

-- **Important**: Whenever `USERNAME` is mentioned in a code block or similar, you have to replace this with your GitLab username.
-- If you run into problems, check out the "Further Information" sections at the bottom of the tasks.
-These sections contain information about common pitfalls and link to the documentation of the used tools.

 ## Virtual Machines Using VirtualBox